SanderLoman/rust-p2p/README.md

 ## Objectives

-- **Unified Client Architecture:** Contower merges execution and consensus mechanisms into one framework.
-This relay/proxy functionality simplifies the Ethereum ecosystem and opens avenues for future blockchain innovations.
+- **Unified Client Architecture:** Contower integrates execution and consensus mechanisms into a cohesive framework, with additional relay functionality.
+Each component can be toggled independently, allowing users to choose between running a merged execution/consensus client, activating relay capabilities, or utilizing both features simultaneously.
+This design provides flexibility and paves the way for future innovations in the Ethereum ecosystem.

 - **Performance Enhancement:** Contower's design, free from the constraints of a traditional database, ensures fast processing and efficient resource use.
-This performance focus sets a new standard for blockchain client operations.

 - **Client Diversity:** Introducing Contower to the Ethereum network adds to its robustness and guards against systemic risks.
 Diverse client types contribute to a stronger network.